dotnet/runtime/src/clr/Documentation/mscorlib.md

 Say we defined an FCall method for String.Replace(char, char), in the example above.
 First, we need to ensure that we have an array of function elements for the String class.

-	// Note these have to remain sorted by name:namespace pair (Assert will wack you if you …
+	// Note these have to remain sorted by name:namespace pair (Assert will wack you if you ...
 	    FCClassElement("String", "System", gStringFuncs)
-	    …
+	    ...

 Second, we must then ensure that gStringFuncs contains a proper entry for Replace.
 Note that if a method name has multiple overloads (such as String.Replace(String, String)), then we can specify a signature:

 	FCFuncStart(gStringFuncs)
-	    …
+	    ...
 	    FCFuncElement("IndexOf", COMString::IndexOfChar)
 	    FCFuncElementSig("Replace", &gsig_IM_Char_Char_RetStr, COMString::Replace)
 	    FCFuncElementSig("Replace", &gsig_IM_Str_Str_RetStr, COMString::ReplaceString)
-	    …
+	    ...
 	FCFuncEnd()

 There is a parallel QCFuncElement macro.

 ## Naming convention

-Try to use normal name (e.g. no “_”, “n” or “native” prefix) for all FCalls and QCalls.
+Try to use normal name (e.g. no "_", "n" or "native" prefix) for all FCalls and QCalls.
 It is not good idea to embed that the function is implemented in VM in the name of the function for the following reasons:

 - There are directly exposed public FCalls.
 These FCalls have to follow the naming convention for public APIs.
 - The implementation of functions do move between CLR and mscorlib.dll.
 It is painful to change the name of the function in all call sites when this happens.